adjust/dev-docs/docs/web/index.md

 ## 2. Initialize the SDK

 Once you've installed the SDK, you need to initialize it.
 To do this, call the [`initSdk` method](web-initSdk-invocation).
-This method takes a number of parameters that customize how the SDK works in your app.
+This method takes a number of arguments that customize how the SDK works in your app.

-The following parameters are required to initialize the Adjust SDK:
+The following arguments are required to initialize the Adjust SDK:

 `appToken`
    : Your [Adjust app token](https://help.adjust.com/en/article/app-settings#view-your-app-token).